NCSU-Libraries/data-science-cookbook/Tableau/geolocated-bar-chart-maps.md

 # How to Create a Bar Chart over a Map in Tableau

-> Credit: This tutorial was developed by [https://github.com/kmricha4](Kiara Richardson), Data Science Consultant in the [Data & Visualization Services department](https://www.lib.ncsu.edu/department/data-visualization-services) at NC State University Libraries in 2021.
+> Credit: This tutorial was developed by [Kiara Richardson](https://github.com/kmricha4), Data Science Consultant in the [Data & Visualization Services department](https://www.lib.ncsu.edu/department/data-visualization-services) at NC State University Libraries in 2021.
 This tutorial uses calculated fields to generate bars as described by Jeffrey A. Shaffer on the [Data Plus Science, LLC blog](https://www.dataplusscience.com/BarChartMaps.html).

 > Note that this code is currently missing the referenced "Dogs Vs. Cats" spreadsheet and image URLs have not yet been added.